luvjungle/ShooterSample/README.md

-## This serves as a part of my CV to show some of the code practices that I use.
+## This project serves as a part of my CV to show some of the code practices that I use.

 So it may appear a bit overengineered for a project of this scope.